bonaparte/bonaparte/components/bonaparte-scroll.md

 # < bonaparte-scroll >
-The scroll component can be used to very easily implement scrolling in a container.
+The scroll component is used to implement scrolling in a container.

 ## Structure
 ```html